spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 ```

 In this example, the annotator uses a model and has an extra argument called `model_preloaded`, which can optionally
-take an already loaded model.
-The `preloader` parameter in the decorator points to the preloader function.
-The
+take an already loaded model (in this case, a dictionary).
+The `preloader` parameter in the decorator points to the
-`preloader_params` list specifies the annotator parameters needed by the preloader, in this case, just the `model`
+preloader function.
+The `preloader_params` list specifies the annotator parameters needed by the preloader, in this
-parameter.
-The `preloader_target` points to the annotator parameter that will receive the preloaded value.
+case, just the `model` parameter.
+The `preloader_target` points to the annotator parameter that will receive the
+preloaded value, i.e., the return value of the preloader function.

 When using the `sparv preload` command with this annotator, the preloader function runs once, and every time the
 annotator is used, it receives the preloaded model via the `model_preloaded` parameter.